brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 The third and fourth weeks were the core of the brain-hacking adventure and taught us many things such as:

 * Improved coding skills: Python notebooks & scripting
-* Deeper understanding of Machine Learning
+* Deeper understanding of machine learning
 * Open science tools and practices

 While we weren't able to incorporate all of the tools that we had hoped to use in our project, we are grateful to have been exposed to them.
 Knowing where we can find [helpful online resources](https://school.brainhackmtl.org/schedule/) on all of the topics covered, we hope to slowly integrate what we've learned into our own work, post-BrainHack.